 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The carrying amount of cash and cash equivalents and trade and other receivables represents the maximum credit exposure.
+The carrying amount of cash and cash equivalents, trade and other receivables and due from related parties represents the maximum credit exposure.
 A substantial portion of the Company's trade and other receivables are with natural gas and liquids marketers and joint venture partners in the oil and gas industry and are subject to normal industry credit risks.
-As at December 31, 2015, the maximum credit exposure is the carrying amount of the trade and other receivables of \$686 (2014 - \$15,918).
-As at December 31, 2015, the Company had cash of \$214,582 (2014 - \$328,418) that is deposited in banks.
+As at December 31, 2016, the maximum credit exposure is the carrying amount of the trade and other receivables of \$nil (2015 -

+\$686).
+As at December 31, 2016, the Company had cash of \$270,313 (2015 - \$214,582) that is deposited in chartered banks.
 Management has assessed the risk of loss to be minimal.

-The Company did not provide for any doubtful accounts, however; was required to write-off \$10,197 of trade and other receivables (2014 - \$20,407).
-The Company would only choose to write-off a receivable balance (as opposed to providing an allowance) after all reasonable avenues of collection had been exhausted.
+The Company did not provide for any doubtful accounts, however wrote-off \$34,957 of trade and other receivables (2015 - \$10,197) that were deemed to be uncollectible.
+The Company would only choose to write-off a receivable balance after all reasonable avenues of collection had been exhausted.